andymg/tinydraw/histogram/README.md

 ## How can we convert the data to a graph

-Our drawit.sh generated it:
+Our histogram.sh generated it:

 <pre>
-$ ./drawit.sh data.txt > pic/example.svg
+$ ./histogram.sh data.txt > pic/example.svg
 </pre>

 Open it in moderm browsers, use chromium-browser as an example: